Rocketstradingco/RTCOTEST/README.md

 # Discord Inventory Bot

-This repository contains a simple Discord bot together with a minimal web admin interface.
+This repository contains a Discord inventory bot with a small web admin interface.
-It allows sellers to register themselves, add items to categories and let users claim items through Discord.
+Sellers register through Discord, add items and categories and users claim those items.
+All data is kept in the `data/` folder and a `debug_dump.txt` file is automatically updated whenever changes occur.

 ## Setup
 1. Install dependencies